-As Covid-19 (the coronavirus) has no cure people are going to all kinds of lengths to protect themselves from becoming infected by resorting to home or “natural” cures.
-Mostly this advice is “fake news” circulated on social media sites such as Facebook or Twitter or sites that allow vendors to self-publish articles.
+Covid-19 (the corona virus), like all viruses has no cure and must run it’s course.
+This means that people are going to all kinds of lengths to protect themselves from becoming infected including resorting to home or “natural” cures that might be misleading.
+Mostly this advice is “fake news” circulated on social media sites such as Facebook or Twitter or on sites that allow vendors to self-publish articles.

-Here are some of the more popular myths about the Covid-19 virus that appear online or that are spread through gossip and why they are potentially harmful.
+Here are some of the more popular myths about the Covid-19 virus that have recently appeared online that could are potentially damaging to your health.

 Myth: The coronavirus only affects older people.

-Fact: People of all ages can be infected by the coronavirus at any time.
+Fact: Any person at any age can be infected by the coronavirus at any time.